Mold, Fire, and Water Damage FAQ

 Do I need to remove all my things during water damage restoration?

-During our assessment, we can recommend which items should be removed.
+During our inspection, we can recommend which items should be removed.
 In most cases, your belongings are fine but we’ll give you plenty of notice if something should be moved or removed.

 What do I do if my ceilings or walls are wet?